Yelfive/md-notes/Linux/Command.test.md

 Expressions may be combined using the following operators, listed in decreasing order of precedence.

+The `[` (or `test`) built-in evaluates conditional expressions using a set of rules based on the number of arguments.
+More information about this subject can be found in the Bash documentation.
+Just like the if is closed with fi, the _opening square bracket_(`[`) should be closed(with `]`) after the conditions have been listed.

 Operation       | Effect
 ---             | ---
 [ !
 EXPR ]      | True if EXPR is false.